-4.1 A panel of 3 or 5 judges will be present to judge the event.
+- 4.1 A panel of 3 or 5 judges will be present to judge the event. - 4.2 All judges will be external judges except for the chief judge.

 5. JUDGING CRITERIA

 Degree of Innovation 20%

 Entertainment Value and Aesthetics 30%

 Complexity & Intelligence 20%

 Performance to expectation 30%